castlegateit/mercury/README.md

     composer install
     npm install

+## Core

+The contents of the `core` directory are essential parts of Mercury and should not be modified with the rest of the site.

 ## Extend

 The site uses [Boostrap](https://getbootstrap.com/) and [Atlas](https://github.com/castlegateit/atlas) to provide basic styles.
 The class name prefix used by Atlas components is set in the `config.json` file, which is read by Gulp and PHP to ensure that the prefix is set consistently in the HTML, CSS, and JavaScript output.